Laura10101/kitten-calculator/README.md

 All images have accurate and descriptive alt attributes to improve accessibility.
 Nevertheless, because of the design decision that was made to base the calculator heavily on visual representations rather than on detailed written explanatory notes, there is scope for further improvement to make the application more accesible to people who are visually impaired.
 With more time, I would create an additional version of the calculator that offers far more detailed written descriptions and explanations that could be read aloud by a text reader.
 This would offer more information to those who are eager to learn, and serve as a more accessible application to those with virual impairments.

 ### Features Left to Implement
-The most obvious addition to this application would be to include additioanl feline genes.
-As a result of time constraints, and the complexity of the algorithmic solutions, I had to constrain the peoject to the main and most common feline genes.
+The most obvious addition to this application would be to include additional feline genes.
+As a result of time constraints, and the complexity of the algorithmic solutions, I had to constrain the project to the main and most common feline genes.
 With more time I would include all of the relevant feline genes: red, tortie, longhair, the inhibitor gene, tabby pattern, the wide-band gene, the odd-eyed gene...the list goes on!
 These will be added to the calculator over time.

 At the moment the calculator only calculates the phenotype of the kittens.
 It does not tell the user what genotypes the kittens might have, i.e. what recessive genes the kittens from any given pairing might carry.
-This could be a useful addition for breeders, who are considering their breeding programmes over muleiple generations.
+This could be a useful addition for breeders, who are considering their breeding programmes over multiple generations.
 It would, however, make the final results screen more complex, with far more potential kittens needing to be displayed.
 Since most users are unlikely to want to know what recessive genes might be carried, the implementation of this addition would need to be considered very carefully.
 An additional button 'Calculate kitten genotypes' could be displayed, perhaps labelled in a more descriptive fashion.
 This would allow only those users who were interested in the potential genotypes to see the additional information, keeping the user experience as simple and streamlined as possible for other users.

 Additionally, the application could be used to request that cat owners send genetic tests from their cats to research centres who are currently investigating the more complex genetic issues.
 This would help to improve the understanding of the feline genome, and identify additional genetic mutations as they arise.
 In this way, it could be used not only for colour genetics, but also to highlight genetic health problems within the breed and collect data for researchers.
 This could be achieved by having a page on the website that lists the current research projects in feline genetics, along with instructions on how to obtain and send a genetic swab to each project.
 An additional range of functions could be created to assist with this: when a user entered a ‘gene of interest’ into the calculator, it could display a message, explaining that their cat was of scientific interest and pointing them to the relevant page and research project.

 With more time, the application could be further developed by the creation of kitten calculators for other cat breeds, and other species (e.g. dogs, rabbits and even hamsters are commonly bred).
 As the basic genetic rules will be largely the same, similar algorithms can be used to create those additional calculators.
 This would increase web traffic further and allow more research projects to be highlighted.

 Another potential addition would be a progress bar, so that users can see how far through the process they are and how many more questions they have to answer.
-As more genes are added to the calculator this will become more important.
-The complexity would be that many of the questions are conditional on previous answers, so the progress bar would need to either be highly responsive, or pair the questions into groupings/sections.
+As more genes are added to the calculator this may become more important.
+The complexity is that many of the questions are conditional on previous answers, so the progress bar would need to either be highly responsive, or pair the questions into groupings/sections.
 The addition of a progress bar would need careful consideration to ensure that it did not detract from user experience or confuse people rather than helping improve the experience.

 I would also like to display the preloader and countdown with a custom made cartoon animation that would tie into the overall theme of the application.
 Perhaps a stork flying in with a basket full of kittens.

-I would like to include an information logo on each question that then linked to an animated YouTube video in which the genetic trait was explained in detail.
-This would involve a large amount of work in order to produce the animation, but would be a significant value-add.
+In order to provide more detailed information, I would like to include an information logo on each question that links to an animated YouTube video in which the genetic trait is explained in detail.
+This would involve a large amount of work in order to produce the animation, but could be a significant value-add.
 One video could be produced, with each genetic trait time stamped within the video so that it could be linked directly to.
 This would allow the user to either watch the entire video, or to only watch the specific section they are interested in.
-An easier function, that would achieve a similar outcome but at a greatly reduced cost, would be to make each genetic trait clickable, with a link that opens a new window featuring an article about the genetic trait that has been clicked on.
+An easier function, that would achieve a similar outcome but at a greatly reduced cost, would be to make each genetic trait clickable, with a link that opens a new window featuring a written article about the genetic trait that has been clicked on.

-This application could then be developed into a more encompassing website by including a blog or articles page.
+This application could be developed into a more encompassing, stand-alone website by including a blog or articles page.
 The blog would contain further explanations about cat genetics and could explore a range of topics.
 These topics could range from basic explanations to highly complex areas like the inhibitor gene and bimetallic cats, neither of which are fully understood by the scientific community yet.

 ## Testing